 Unlike other countries that permit personal exemptions and allowances in determining taxable income, the Czech Republic has adopted a system of tax credits (see the Other tax credits and incentives section for more information).

-Deductible expenses for an entrepreneur are generally the same as those permitted under the corporate income tax system (see the Deductions section in the Corporate summary).
+Deductible expenses for an entrepreneur are generally the same as those permitted under the corporate income tax system (see the Deductions section in the Corporate tax summary).
 For example, fixed assets can be depreciated in accordance with statutory rates.

 Czech legislation also allows entrepreneurs to deduct travel expenses (within statutory limits), insurance costs, and research and development (R&D) expenditure.

 Losses arising from a source of income are offset against other sources of income in the year in which such income arises, with the exception of employment income.
 If an overall loss is realised, it can be carried forward and offset against taxable income (other than employment income) arising in the following five years.
 From 2020, tax losses may be carried back for two years.